 Large commercial trucks provide a vital link in the transport of goods and commerce through New Jersey.
 Unfortunately, with so many trucks on our highways, accidents often occur.
 When a truck is involved in a crash with a smaller vehicle, the injuries could be devastating or fatal.
 Our I-195 New Jersey truck accident lawyer is committed to holding reckless and irresponsible truck drivers liable for the harm they cause.
 If you or a loved one were harmed in truck accident along I-195 or any other New Jersey highway, contact the Reiff Law Firm at (215) 709-6940 for a free consultation.

 Why Do Serious Accidents Occur on New Jersey I-195?

-The reasons why accidents involving commercial trucks on any freeway are numerous, but on I-95 in New Jersey these accidents can probably be attributed to the significant variation in types of vehicle traffic.
+The reasons why accidents involving commercial trucks on any freeway are numerous, but on I-195 in New Jersey, these accidents can probably be attributed to the significant variation in types of vehicle traffic.
 The road is used heavily by both interstate truck traffic and by local commuters.
 With a posted speed limit of sixty-five miles an hour an accident involving a fully loaded 80,000-pound tractor-trailer can be devastating.
-Furthermore, the congestion and traffic conditions present on the roadway can also contribute to the significantly higher than an average number of accidents on the road.
+Furthermore, the congestion and traffic conditions present on the roadway can also contribute to the significantly higher than the average number of accidents on the road.

 There are many other reasons why commercial truck accidents become unavoidable.
 These reasons can include: